nekoewen/ewen-qmk/readme.md

 This is a place for me to put my various QMK firmware profiles and compiled .hex files, plus a few .uf2 files for using RP2040-based boards.
 (It's weird that people hardly ever make the compiled firmware files available for download, right?)
 Also check out [this repo](https://github.com/Xelus22/QMK-VIA-Hex) for pre-compiled VIA firmware for tons of keyboards and [this page](https://keyboard.gay/) for pre-compiled VIAL firmware!
+Thanks to XDeckerX for creating compiled KLOR firmware!

 The easiest way to flash firmware (that has already been compiled) is with the [QMK Toolbox](github.com/qmk/qmk_toolbox).